-Included with her passion for operatic repertoire, is an enthusiasm for art song, and new music.
-Recital work has included work with LyricFest on a premiere of John Musto's set Be Music, Night.
-Other recital work has featured Lili Boulanger's Clairières dans le ciel, Debussy's fêtes galantes II, R. Strauss' Brentano Lieder, Britten folk songs, Poulenc's fiançailles pour rire, Rachmaninov op.38, Wolf's Spanischesliederbuch and selections from Musto's Penelope (2005).
-In the fall, with harpist Parker Ramsay, she is collaborating on a multifaceted recital, spanning poetic genres and cultures.
+Included with her passion for the operatic repertoire, is an enthusiasm for art song, and contemporary music.
+Recital have included LyricFest on a premiere of John Musto’s set Be Music, Night.
+Additional recitals have featured Lili Boulanger’s Clairières dans le ciel, Debussy’s fêtes galantes II, Strauss’ Brentano Lieder, Britten folk songs, Poulenc’s fiançailles pour rire, Rachmaninov op.38, Wolf’s Spanischesliederbuch and selections from Musto’s Penelope.
+Upcoming concerts include a collaboration with harpist Parker Ramsay presenting a multifaceted recital, spanning poetic genres and cultures.

 As a Double Degree graduate from Oberlin, she also has a degree in Dance, concentrating on the narrative and storytelling aspects of movement.
 In her free time she loves to bake pastry and cakes, play with her rescue dog, go hiking, blues dance, and get lost in new cities.